 By 2050, the number of Australians aged 50 and over will have increased by more than 80 per cent - that's 6.4 million.

-Lorna and the Global Challenges team are currently working with Researchers and Stakeholders on the following projects.
+Professor Lorna Moxham (pictured right) and the Global Challenges team are currently working with researchers and stakeholders on the following projects.

 The project, in conjunction with Alzheimer’s Australia, will focus on the implementation of two pilot dementia-friendly communities and organisations in Australia during 2014.

 Recovery Camp delivers evidence-based and award-winning education programs for health students, and for the health and recovery of people with an ongoing illness.

 The project aims to utilise the International Early Years Accelerometry Database to address questions of global importance to public health policy and practice, focusing more specifically on children.

 This project will test a UOW Developed Driving and Dementia Decision Aid (DDDA) for Consumers in the USA.